michzur/Szyfrator/README.md

 Future updates will protect user from in-room peepers with real-time ciphering, aswell as making mode for diary

+## Instalation
+To run this app you need to add sample.App as the Main class in Run/Debug Configurations
 ## Instructions
 1. Choose desired cipher